Documentation

 How can I improve my percentage?

-Make sure you include full-text URLs in your future Crossref deposits and add them to your existing content using a resource-only deposit.
+Make sure you include full-text URLs in your future Crossref deposits and add them to your existing records using a resource-only deposit.

 License URLs

-The percentage of registrations that contain URLs that point to a license that explains the terms and conditions under which readers can access content.
+The percentage of registered records that contain URLs that point to a license that explains the terms and conditions under which readers can access content.

 Why is this important?